ServeNet: A Deep Neural Network for Web Services Classification

 }

 { The benchmark of Table \ref{meanACC} only shows the average accuracy of 50 categories on each model.
-To show more details about the proposed model, the top-5 accuracies of all categories are shown in Table \ref{top-5all}.
+To show more details comparison of the proposed model, Top-5 accuracies of all categories are shown in Table \ref{top-5all}.
 We highlight the highest value in each category and compute the standard deviation of the categories for each machine learning method.
-Deep sequence models have lower standard deviation between categories and contain more categories with the highest accuracy than the conventional machine learning methods.
+Deep sequence models have lower standard deviation between each category and contain more categories with the highest accuracy than the conventional machine learning methods.
 It demonstrates that the deep sequence models are more robust than the conventional machine learning methods.
 Our proposed model \textit{ServeNet} has the most highlighted values and lowest variance among them.

-After analyzing the descriptions of services, we found if the categories contain clear topic features in the description such as \textit{Real Estate} and \textit{Events}, LDA-based SVM can reach the highest accuracy on those categories.
+After analyzing the name and description of services, we found if the categories contain clear topic features in the name and description such as \textit{Events}, LDA-based SVM has the good performance on those categories.
 If the categories contain a number of services such as \textit{Tools}, \textit{Financial}, and \textit{Messaging}, RF can reach the highest on those categories.
-The categories such as \textit{Social}, \textit{Enterprise}, \textit{Telephony}, \textit{Government} and \textit{Email} do not contain too many long-term dependencies in the descriptions, so Naive-Bayes works well.
+Moreover, the categories such as \textit{Social}, \textit{Enterprise}, \textit{Telephony}, and \textit{Government} do not contain too many long-term dependencies in the descriptions, so Naive-Bayes works well.
 To compare the accuracy of all categories more intuitively, we show a radar chart in Fig. \ref{RadarTop5}.
 It displays a closed polygonal line for each category.
-The proposed \textit{ServeNet} locates in the most outside of the radar with the maximum large area that means it has the best performance than other methods for service classification.
+The proposed \textit{ServeNet} locates in the most outside of the radar with the maximum area, which means it has the best performance over all other methods for service classification. }